jjmart90/Test/README.md

 # Overcoming Impostor Syndrome

-Jekyll repository for the "Overcoming Impostor Syndrome (Summer 2018)" library session at the ULibrary Instruciton West Conference in Summer 2018.
+Jekyll repository for the "Overcoming Impostor Syndrome (Summer 2018)" library session at the Library Instruciton West Conference in Summer 2018.
 Presented by Jessica Martinez and Meredith Forrey

 <link to repository>